For The Why

 Impact as a Designer

-This project reflects my ability to work across brand and product, translating high-level campaign thinking into practical, scalable product experiences.
+This project reflects my ability to work across both brand and product, turning high-level campaign thinking into practical, scalable digital experiences.

 My Role